 Yet, the quetzal wasn’t the only commodity of this type.
 Highly sought in Mesoamerica were hummingbirds and ocellated turkeys for their similar characteristic iridescent feathers.
 Because they reflect light and leave a radiant effect, they were used to adorn the head of a king, to mark his status, to make him bigger, and more importantly, to emphasize and enhance his divine nature.

 The shimmering feathers were also used to paint Portrait of Christ.
 Its author Juan Bautista Cuiris used hummingbird feathers around the head of Jesus, with yellow parrot feathers marking the halo.
 The idea is pretty much the same as in the Moctezuma headdress, where gold circles were next to the forehead and quetzal feathers formed the second aureole.
 The artist made the same visual parallel to communicate the concept of spirituality and divinity.

-This is an example of artworks called “hybrid” and “tequitqui”, made at the workshop in Pátzcuaro, in the state of Michoacan.
-Many of this kind of works were made after the Spaniards colonized Mexico, the traditional feather craft was reemployed in the Christianization effort.
+This is an example of artworks called “hybrid” and tequitqui, made at the workshop in Pátzcuaro, in the state of Michoacan.
+Many of these kinds of works were made after the Spaniards colonized Mexico, the traditional feather craft was reemployed in the Christianization effort.
 Again the most precious and rare material was used to depict the most cherished aspects of Christianity.

-The ancient context of feathered works is often hidden, historians, experts, and scientists suspect different functions: ritual- or status-oriented.
+The ancient context of feathered works is often hidden.
+Historians, experts, and scientists suspect different functions: ritual- or status-oriented.
 We cannot be absolutely certain how they were used and what for.
 But, we can certainly appreciate the indelible impact they represent.
-The ingenious talent of these Mesoamerica and Andean artists, to mix and juxtapose different colors and textures, left us objects that continue to bring joy and amazement.
+The ingenious talent of these Mesoamerica and Andean artists, to mix and juxtapose different colors and textures, left us with objects that continue to bring joy and amazement.